-Check out these new Hi-Tec Infinty Flare styles for 2013.
+Check out these Hi-Tec Infinty Flare styles, which came out in 2013.

 They call this scheme Blue and “Tangelo”.

 Anyway this tangelo fellow is Nick Matthew’s signature shoe.
 Here he is:

 Photo by Steve Cubbins ∞

 You can see the pattern by the pinky toe (marked with a blue arrow above) matches the S701, Nick’s longtime shoe:

 After word got out that out that Nick’s shoes were painted to look like a newer model, Nick responded:

 Hi-Tec are perhaps the only company out there who invest time, money and resources into a shoe ESPECIALLY for squash.
 Asics & Adidas, to use two examples are both ‘court’ or ‘indoor’ shoes not specific to the needs of squash.
 It is very difficult to make a shoe which suits every foot, as we found out to our cost last year.